 Thirty percent of patients assigned to physical therapy wound up having surgery before the six months was up, often because they felt therapy wasn’t helping them.
 Yet they ended up the same as those who got surgery right away, as well as the rest of the physical therapy group who stuck with it and avoided having an operation.”

-Another study published in 2007 also found that exercise was just as effective as surgery for people with a chronic pain in the front part of their knee, known as chronic patellofemoral syndrome (PFPS), which is also frequently treated with arthroscopic surgery.
+Another study published in 2007 also found that exercise was just as effective as surgery for people with chronic pain in the front part of their knee, known as a chronic patellofemoral syndrome (PFPS), which is also frequently treated with arthroscopic surgery.
 The study compared arthroscopy with exercise in 56 patients with PFPS.
 One group of participants was treated with knee arthroscopy and an eight-week home exercise program, while a second group received only the exercise program.
 At the end of nine months, patients in both groups experienced similar reductions in pain and improvements in knee mobility.

 A follow-up conducted two years later still found no differences in outcomes between the two groups.

-In an editorial about the featured study, Australian preventive medicine expert Rachelle Buchbinder of Monash University in Melbourne urges the medical community to change its practice and use PHYSIOTHERAPY as the first line of treatment, reserving surgery for the minority who do not experience improvement from the therapy.
+In an editorial about the featured study, Australian preventive medicine expert Rachelle Buchbinder of Monash University in Melbourne urges the medical community to change its practice and use physiotherapy as the first line of treatment, reserving surgery for the minority who do not experience improvement from the therapy.